EGR 111. Introduction to Engineering Design. (4 h)

 EGR 353.
 Green Energy Technologies.
 (3 h)

 Fundamentals of energy conversion technologies and how “green” they are.
-Counts for CEE and MCE Concentration.
+A general engineering technical elective that can be counted for up to one course towards any concentration.
 P-EGR 211 and EGR 212.

 EGR 355.
 Engineering Economics.
 (3 h)

 Modeling and evaluation of economic benefits and costs of projects involving engineering design and analysis.
-Methods include cash flow analysis, time value of money, cost benefit analysis, forecasting, financial management of technologies over their lifecycle, evaluation of new ventures, etc. For EGR Majors or POI.
+Methods include cash flow analysis, time value of money, cost benefit analysis, forecasting, financial management of technologies over their lifecycle, evaluation of new ventures, etc. A general engineering technical elective that can be counted for up to one course towards any concentration.
+For EGR Majors or prerequisite override required.

 EGR 358.
 Underwater System Design.
 (3 h)